What’s Worth More, an Injury With Surgery or Without Surgery?

 An example, close to home for me, is my stepmother who was injured in a car accident 30 years ago.
 She was hit on the driver’s side by a truck that ran a red light.
 She injured her left shoulder and knee but did not get surgery.

 Over the years, she began experiencing pain and today is extremely disabled.
-She now needs a quad cane to walk and is unable to use her left arm to lift anything.
+She now needs a quad cane to walk and cannot use her left arm to lift anything.
 I purchased a lift chair because she is unable to get out of a chair.

 Would the current symptoms of her injuries be lessened if she had surgery after the accident?
 Maybe, maybe not.

 If she would have been better off today if she had surgery, then this is an example of a case that is more serious and worth more money without surgery than it would have been with surgery.

 Depending upon the age and how active the patient was prior to the accident, surgery may be recommended to some patients but not to others.

 The article, DO ALL ACL TEARS NEED SURGERY? by Ty E. Richardson, M.D., shows how an ACL tear (anterior cruciate ligament) of the knee may be recommended for a professional athlete but not to a “30 year-old office worker who runs a couple of days a week and plays a little golf on the weekends and tore his ACL at a church softball game.”

 The article shows how ACL patients who can be treated without surgery can do very well with physical therapy and return to activity with excellent neuromuscular control, quadriceps strength, and ankle stability.
 They are even able to remain active in sports.

 However, Dr. Richardson reports that the long-term effects of an ACL tear without surgery show “there is a pattern of ongoing damage to other supporting structures in the knee as well as the long-term development of arthritis”

 A delay in getting surgery shows patients develop tears in one or both of the meniscus with an increased risk of developing arthritis over time.